rockywick/Spoonshot-Internfair/README.md

    I have always been intersted in Computer Science and Mathematics from a young age.
 Upon exploring Machine Learning, I was fascinated with the field as      it was the perfect intersection of Mathematics and Computer Science.
 Since then, I have been learning Machine Learning from multiple courses and been      yearning to apply it to real world projects.

 c.
 If you are given a full time offer as a Data Scientist in Spoonshot what is your dreamproblem which you would like to solve ?
-   If I were given a full time offer as a Data Scientist in Spoonshot, I would love to work on
+   If I were given a full time offer as a Data Scientist in Spoonshot, I would love to work on analysing food combinations which lead to healthier            lifestyles.
+Being a sports person, I know the value of truly nutritional food on the human body and would love to be able to work on that to help create    a healthier world.